Dementia is said to be the cruellest disease because it causes two deaths: The slow extinction of the personality, followed by departure from life.

 New studies measure long-term benefit

-The results of the above study were so strong that 2 new follow-up studies, led by Prof H. Dodge at Oregon Health & Science University (OHSU), have been funded to measure the long-term health outcomes.
+The results of the above study were so positive that Dr. Hiroko Dodge and her colleagues are currently conducting 2 new follow-up studies to measure the long-term health outcomes.
 These studies are quantifying the impact of face-to-face web-based conversation on the delay in Alzheimer’s Disease (AD) onset and the delay in cognitive decline of seniors with MCI (Mild Cognitive Impairment) over 5 years.
+The studies are also funded by the National Institute on Aging, a division of the U.S. National Institutes of Health.

 Related research: Read summaries, download original papers, and see our own 2018 conference presentation on Elderly Social Isolation.